 - Driving drunk

 - Sustaining alcohol-related injuries

-Alcohol and marijuana are two of the most popular mind-altering substances in the world and especially in the US.
-Trends in co-use of these chemicals demonstrate a much higher popularity of simultaneous use than concurrent use.
+Alcohol and Marijuana are two of the most popular mind-altering substances in the world and especially in the US.
+Trends in co-use of these chemicals demonstrate a much higher popularity of simultaneous use.
 Those people who reported a high frequency of simultaneous use also tended to drink more heavily.

 - Impaired driving

 Studies have also shown that consuming alcohol and Marijuana simultaneously have increased risk of the following:

 - Enhanced effects of alcohol

 - Increased risk of alcohol poisoning

 Both alcohol and Opioids are central nervous system depressants, and if they’re used together can be extremely dangerous.
 Whereas caffeine masks the effects of alcohol, Opioids will intensify the drowsy, depressive symptoms.
 Like many of these alcohol and substance combinations, it seems as though the pattern of use between them encourages heavier drinking habits.

 While gathering data on people in the US who misuse prescription Opioids, the CDC found that most of them also regularly binge drink.
 People over the age of 26 showed the highest rate of binge drinking with Opioid abuse.
 A study among teenagers who misuse Opioid prescriptions found that they frequently mixed substances.
 Marijuana and alcohol were the most common among this group.